-Low Income Relief is an information service run by former journalist and professional researcher Nicole Thelin (that’s me).
+Low Income Relief is an information service run by journalist and professional researcher Nicole Thelin (that’s me).
 I’m not a lawyer or a social worker.
-I’m just a girl who is good with Google.
+I’m just a girl who uses Google.
 We also have a team of freelance writers who occasionally assist with content.

 Low Income Relief is a licensed business in Washington State.

 Our mailing address is PO Box 21 Bucoda WA 98531.

 What personal information do we collect from the people that visit our website?